Berkeley-CS195/sp23/content/about.md

 feel free to express opinions different from those of the instructors, both in class meetings and in written work.

-In order to receive a passing grade in CS 195, you must earn at least 68 points, in addition to participation in a collaborative comments and small group discussion section.
+In order to receive a passing grade in CS 195, you must earn at least 80 points, in addition to participation in a collaborative comments and small group discussion section.

 The expected way to pass the course is as follows:

  * Complete at least 10 or more surveys (10 points).
  * Attend 10 or more lectures.
- * Submit 2 essays and receive a passing peer review (3/5) on all of them
+ * Submit 3 essays and receive a passing peer review (3/5) on all of them.
- * Provide peer reviews for 6 essays
+ * Provide peer reviews for 9 essays.
- * Participate in 1 collaborative commentary and attend its small-group discussion section
+ * Participate in 1 collaborative commentary and attend its small-group discussion section.

-However, to give you some flexibility, you may design your own way to reach 68 points according to the following point values:
+However, to give you a small degree of flexibility, you may design your own way to reach 80 points according to the following point values:

  * Surveys, 1 point each, for a max of 10 points
  * Lecture attendance, 2 points each, for a max of 20 points
  * Writing essays, 10 points each, for a max of 30 points
- * Peer grading, 3 points each, for a max of 30 points
+ * Peer grading, 3 points each, for a max of 29 points